johnny-dash/Myob/README.md

 ## Run

-By running the following code, you will see the result of be print in the console.
+By running the following code, you will see the result of pay slip printed in the console and these data will be written into the csv file that defined in the output path in config.json.

 `npm run start`